Diamko94/rentals1/Business-rules.md

 ## Repair_ticket

-- Repair_ticket is created when Unit status changes to Repair.
+- Repair_ticket is created for a Line-item that references the damaged Unit.
-- Repair_ticket can be issued per each Line-item
 - Each Repair_ticket has its own lifecycle independent of other Repair_tickets
 - Repair_ticket can be issued only manually
 - Repair_ticket can be resolved only manually